-Using a mortar and pestle, crush 2 tbsp pecans.
+Using a mortar and pestle, crush 2 tablespoon pecans.
 In a small bowl, combine crushed pecans, graham cracker crumbs and butter until evenly moist.
 Press into the bottom and halfway up the sides of the prepared pan.

 In food processor, process cream cheese and sugar until smooth, scraping down the sides of the bowl as needed.
 With the motor running, add eggs through the feed tube and process until smooth.
 Add flour, cottage cheese, lemon zest, lemon juice and vanilla; process for 2 minutes or until smooth and creamy.
 Pour batter into the pan.